-Additionally, it has become big business, creating a revenue of about half a billion dollars a year for business, which surpasses even seasonal traditions like apple cider.
+Additionally, it has become a big business, creating revenue of about half a billion dollars a year for business.
+This surpasses even seasonal traditions like apple cider.

 So, if there’s no pumpkin in it, what’s really in pumpkin spice?
 Most pumpkin spices are simple blends of ginger, nutmeg, clove, and cinnamon, although other ingredients might be included.
 Pumpkin itself is sometimes incorporated, though this is usually done through extracts or tiny portions of the gourd.1

-You can also find pumpkin spice Life cereal, Werther’s candy, dog food or treats, and protein powders for the athletes in your life.
+You can also find pumpkin spice Life cereal, Werther’s candy, dog food or treats, and protein powders.
 Other store-bought possibilities include cookies, cakes, waffles, ice cream, gum, marshmallows, and even some beers.
 The uses of it as a flavoring agent are typically only bound by the imaginations or creativity of manufacturers and marketers.

-If you have a Trader Joe’s in your area, they’re one of the retailers with the greatest abundance of pumpkin spice options, letting you incorporate it into your diet through foods ranging from tortilla chips to cold-pressed juice and even mochi.
+If you have a Trader Joe’s in your area, they have a great abundance of pumpkin spice options.
+This allows you to incorporate it into your diet through foods ranging from tortilla chips to cold-pressed juice and even mochi.